-Aside from becoming a tissue donor during National Marrow Awareness Month, you can help to grant the wish of a local child with a life-threatening medical condition by donating a car to Wheels For Wishes, benefiting Make-A-Wish.
-Make-A-Wish helps to grant the wishes of children between the ages of 2 ½ and 18 who are battling a life-threatening medical condition.
-Children with leukemia, lymphoma and other life-threatening medical conditions may not only be waiting for a donor to match their tissue types, but they are also wishing for an opportunity to do something magical during this difficult time in their lives.
+Aside from becoming a tissue donor during National Marrow Awareness Month, you can help to grant the wish of a local child with a critical illness by donating a car to Wheels For Wishes, benefiting Make-A-Wish.
+Make-A-Wish helps to grant the wishes of children between the ages of 2 ½ and 18 who are battling a critical illness.
+Children with leukemia, lymphoma and other critical illnesses may not only be waiting for a donor to match their tissue types, but they are also wishing for an opportunity to do something magical during this difficult time in their lives.

 When you donate a car to Wheels For Wishes, you can play a part in granting a wish for a child who wishes to take a dream vacation, go on a magical shopping spree, or meet their favorite sports player or musician.
 Wishes are only limited to a child’s imagination.
 Just ask yourself, what would you have wished for as a child?